vasansr/mern-n2n/README.md

 Rather than fetch all the records from the server, we'll add a convenience filter that fetches us a set of records based on an input query filter.

+## Step 9: Use Browserify

+Use Browserify to build and bundle client side scripts into one bundle.
+Now, all dependencies are part of package.json, and this includes client-side scripts.

+## Step 10: Routing

+Add routing: this includes navigation to other components and also handling options and parameters for each route.